nferraro-roofing/coffee-maker/README.md

             * More granular brew rate than whole cups
             * never added the concept of a coffee ground holder
         * CoffeePot, WarmerPlate, WaterReservoir's settings are not final due to the bus message thing
+* Tag as version 1 & release officially via github
+    * Cleanup old packages and such too

 # The Mark IV Special Coffee Maker [Problem statement - taken from Uncle Bob's [article] (http://objectmentor.com/resources/articles/CoffeeMaker.pdf)]